-This text reveals two important features of emolument in the Founding Era: (1) pay was a kind of emolument56 and (2) there were also other kinds of emolument than just pay.
+This text reveals two important features of emolument in the Founding Era: (1) pay was a kind of emolument, 44 (2) there were also other kinds of emolument than just pay.
 Thus, for Cooper, emolument also included "cloathing" (to which he was apparently entitled as a soldier in the Continental Army).

-Our data set also included this resolution from the Continental Congress (which appears to be a predecessor of the Emoluments Clause in Article I, Section Six), which showed that both salary and fees57 were also understood to be types of emolument but again that emoluments had a still broader meaning:
+Our data set also included this resolution from the Continental Congress (which appears to be a predecessor of the emoluments clause in Article I, Section 6), which showed that both salary and fees45 were also understood to be types of emolument but again that emoluments had a still broader meaning:

-A motion was made by Mr. [Elbridge] Gerry, seconded by Mr. [Roger] Sherman

-Resolved, That Congress will not appoint any member thereof during the time of his sitting, or within six months after he shall have been in Congress, to any office under the said states for which he or any other for his benefit may receive any salary, fees or other emolument.58
+"A motion was made by Mr. [Elbridge] Gerry, seconded by Mr. [Roger] Sherman ...
+Resolved, That Congress will not appoint any member thereof during the time of his sitting, or within six months after he shall have been in Congress, to any office under the said states for which he or any other for his benefit may receive any salary, fees or other emolument".

 This list uncovered an extraordinary range of nouns that were included in the meaning of emolument.
-For example, a translation of a
+For example, a translation of a famous German treatise on international law described navigation and fishing as emoluments: